Yet another wayward archipelago

 Now everyone knows too why every freebooter movie or novel, the leading pirate always has a woman by his side.
 Black Rolf already did.
 Even the famous Frisian writer Simon Vestdijk, who was born and lived his whole live at the port town Harlingen at the shores of the Wadden Sea, wrote novels about pirates.
 One novel is about puritans and pirates.
 Here too, the pirate ship the Merrimac has a woman aboard, Lady Arabella Godolphin.
 Together with her noisy parrot.

-Not only in Ostfriesland sagas exist of brave and strong women all alone on their island fighting against malicious men.
+Back to the saga of Schwarze Rolf.
+Not only in Ostfriesland stories exist of brave and strong women all alone on their island fighting against malicious men.
 Also in Nordfriesland.
 Here the women of island Föhr, who were alone without their men too, came into action twice against Sweden and Russia.
 With drums, pitchforks and other weapons they managed to scare off the enemy.
 Like island Borkum, here too all the men had left whaling in the Arctic.
-Read our blog post Happy Hunting Grounds in the Arctic, where we also give special attention to the unique position of the Wadden Sea islands women, when nearly all of their men were always at sea hunting whales in the ice seas for much of the year.
+Read our post Happy Hunting Grounds in the Arctic, where we also give special attention to the unique position of the Wadden Sea islands women, when nearly all of their men were always at sea hunting whales in the ice seas for much of the year.

 With these traditional, romantic images we like to think that in the ports, on the islands and at the coasts where these pirates, privateers, and Sea Beggars stayed, women were lesser bound to conventions.
-Just like those savage pirates were not.
-Sagas like Black Rolf, but also historic female pirates like Anne Bonney, Flora Burn, Mary Farley, Grace O’Malley, Mary Jane Read, and many more, help us to believe they actually did (a bit) in the Wadden Sea archipelago.
+Who crossed traditional bounderies of good and evil, of belief and unbelief, of men and women.
+Just like those savage pirates.
+Sagas like Black Rolf, but also historic female pirates or tars dressed as men, like Anne Bonny, Flora Burn, Mary Farley, Grace O’Malley, Mary Jane, Mary Lacy, Hannah Snell, Mary Anne Talbot, Ching Shih, and many more, help us to believe they actually did (a bit) in the Wadden Sea archipelago.